 Havelock City Bridge

-With journalist Megara Tegal, I conducted several surveys and interviews with residents to understand their perception of other ethnic/religious communities and how factors such as social media and physical interaction could influence these.
+With journalist Megara Tegal, I conducted several surveys and interviews with residents to understand their perception of other ethnic/religious communities and how factors such as social media/physical interaction could influence these.
 Particular attention was given to how the built environment could impact these interactions.

 Map of the area